Manteno, Illinois

 Manteno is a village in Kankakee County, Illinois, United States.
-The population was 9,204 at the 2010 census, up from 6,414 at the 2000 census.
+The population was 9,210 at the 2020 census.
 It is part of the Kankakee-Bourbonnais-Bradley Metropolitan Statistical Area.

 History

 Origins of village name

-Manteno was named after Manteno (Mawteno), a daughter of Francois Bourbonnais, Jr. (thus her grandfather was the man for whom the city of Bourbonnais was named) and his Potawatomi wife.
+Manteno was named after Manteno (Mawteno), a daughter of Francois Bourbonnais Jr. (thus her grandfather was the man for whom the city of Bourbonnais was named) and his Potawatomi wife.
 A Potawatomi name, it is a possible anglicization of manito or manitou, a Potawatomi word for "spirit".
 Oliver W. Barnard, an early settler in this area, spelled her name "Mantenau" in a poem, romanticizing the Potawatomi maiden.
 Other 19th century books spell it "Mawteno" and "Manteno".

 Because she was of Potawatomi descent, Mawteno (spelled phonetically in the treaty, "Maw-te-no") was given a section of land, now part of Kankakee County, near Soldier Creek, by the treaty of Treaty of Tippecanoe of 1832.

 Incorporation

 Both Kankakee and Iroquois counties were part of Will County, Illinois, before the State Legislature granted a plea of Kankakee's citizens and permitted them to incorporate in 1853.

 The present township of Manteno was then the east half of the township of Rockville.
 On March 12, 1855, the town's petition that the area become the township of Manteno was granted by the county's board of supervisors.

 The village was incorporated in 1869.